 Data Semantics

-The data semantics of the PoC V2.0 and PoC V2.1 specific extensions are specified in this subclause.
+The data semantics of the PoC and PCPS specific extensions are specified in this subclause.

 The <invited-party-identity-information> element is used to indicate whether the PoC Client supports the Invited Parties Identity Information Mode.
 The value for the "active" attribute is of Boolean type.
 The possible values are: